Covid 19 coronavirus: Aucklanders rush to book Queenstown getaways as alert level drops

 From midnight Sunday, Tāmaki Makaurau will move to alert level 2 and Aucklanders will be able to travel domestically again without an exemption.

-And Aucklanders aren't waiting to leave the city: four hours afters after Ardern's announcement there were seats on just one Queenstown-bound flight available until September 5.
+And Aucklanders aren't waiting to leave the city: four hours after Ardern's announcement there were seats on just one Queenstown-bound flight available until September 5.

 Air New Zealand's website shows flights to Queenstown are fully booked between Monday and Thursday, and Saturday.
-There is one flights available on Friday next week.
+There is one flight available on Friday next week.

 An Aucklander, who didn't want to be named, told the Herald he'd kept an eye on the airline's flights after the latest level 3 lockdown meant he and his family couldn't fly to Queenstown this weekend.